Canadian non-profits need an HR council (again) — here’s why, according to sector leaders

 Plenty of reports, studies, and surveys on Canadian non-profits exist, but very few of them cover the nation’s non-profit workforce in a comprehensive manner.
 In a time when organizations are laying off staff and preparing shoestring operating budgets, having good human resources coast-to-coast could be vital for non-profit directors.

-var TRINITY_TTS_WP_CONFIG = {"cleanText":"Canadian non-profits need an HR council (again) \u2014 here\u2019s why, according to sector leaders.
-Whenever Michelle Baldwin, the executive director of Pillar Nonprofit Network, needed help coming up with professional development opportunities or figuring out a social media policy for her staff, she once had a place to turn.
-Her organization doesn\u2019t have a dedicated human resources manager. \u201cAs an executive director, I\u2019m the person that holds the strategy, the public policy, I do HR,\u201d she says.
+Her organization doesn’t have a dedicated human resources manager.
+“As an executive director, I’m the person that holds the strategy, the public policy, I do HR,” she says.
 The same is true for many of the 610 different non-profits and social enterprises comprising the Network.
-She recalls receiving a lot of questions about staff pay, professional review documents, and how to attract younger executive directors to th
+She recalls receiving a lot of questions about staff pay, professional review documents, and how to attract younger executive directors to the non-profit world as a generation of older leaders retired.